adlh/Cakephp2_Securimage/README.md

 The url to the original project is: http://chaos-laboratory.com/projects/cakephp-securimage-component/

-This is a slightly modified version of the docs found on the url above, to mirror the changes for using with CakePHP 2.x:
+This is a modified version of the docs found on the url above, to mirror the changes for using with CakePHP 2.x.

+Some major changes is the removal of all option-handling from the component and the ability to override these through the $options array passed within the components declaration in the controller.
+Please refer to the USAGE section for more details.
+Also, there are some examples of how to integrate validation within the form's model and integration within a plugin.

 INSTALLATION: